CesarGarza55/OpenLauncher/README.md

         ./compile-linux.sh
         echo "OpenLauncher.bin is compiled successfully and ready to be packaged" fi

     # Copy the necessary files
     cp OpenLauncher.bin "$DEST_DIR"

+    # Ensure the binary is executable
+    chmod +x "$DEST_DIR/OpenLauncher.bin"

+    # Ensure the permissions are set correctly
+    chmod -R 0755 compile-deb

     # Compile the deb package
     dpkg-deb --build compile-deb "OpenLauncher.deb"

+    # Ask the user if they want to install the package
+    read -p "Do you want to install the package? [y/n]: " INSTALL if [ "$INSTALL" == "y" ]; then sudo dpkg -i "OpenLauncher.deb"
+    fi
     ```

     ```bash